nojaf/vite-plugin-fable/README.md

 I'm referring to the steps in the [get started with Vite](https://fable.io/docs/getting-started/javascript.html#browser), I don't like it and have an alternate take on it.

 More thoughts on this can be read from the [documentation](#).

+## Current status

+Not available on npm.
+You can read the code, that's is it for now.